NVIDIA/DALI/README.md

 docker build -t ndll -f Dockerfile
 ```

-# Examples
+# Getting started

-`examples` directory contains series of examples of different features of NDLL.
+[`examples`](examples) directory contains a series of examples (in the form of Jupyter notebooks) of different features of NDLL.
 It also contains examples of how to use NDLL to interface with DL frameworks.

 # OLD